You are here

 Part 2: Supporting documents

-* Please be sure you have written permission from the author or publisher (and, where appropriate, the translator) to share these materials with the award judges.
+*Please be sure you have written permission from the author or publisher (and, where appropriate, the translator or copy editor) to share these materials with the award judges.

 - nominee's CV